r-maisey/AusTraits_Analysis/README.md

 ## 2.3 EDA, Clean data, Tranform Data
 * Determine how to perform EDA given the large dataset size.
     * Identify useful features.
-    * Determine how to read in data while retaining only useful features and useful records.
-    * Initial transformation of any data not in a convenient format for Pandas DataFrane(s).
+    * Initial transformation of any data not in a convenient format for Pandas DataFrame(s).
     * Formalize process as a function for reproduceability.
 * Perform general EDA.
 * Perform full data cleaning using a Pipeline().